AdrienC21/workshop_tdl_healthcare/README.md

 git clone https://github.com/AdrienC21/workshop_tdl_healthcare.git
 ```

+Then run the notebook `workshop_japan.ipynb`.
+You can run it on Google Colab.

+If you don't want all the "solutions" and want some small coding exercises, run instead the notebook `workshop_japan_v2.ipynb`.
+You can run it on Google Colab too.

 ## Citation

 If you use content from this workshop in your research, course, etc, please consider citing it using the following BibTeX entry: